 A Holocaust survivor who transformed trauma into vibrant art, giving visual life to the stories of Isaac Bashevis Singer and Jewish culture.

-Irene Lieblich's life was a testament to resilience and artistic rebirth.
-Born in Poland, she endured the horrors of the Holocaust, an experience that would later infuse her work with profound emotional depth.
-After the war, she rebuilt her life in the United States, where her distinctive, colorful style—often compared to Marc Chagall—caught the attention of Nobel laureate Isaac Bashevis Singer.
-Their collaboration became legendary; her paintings and illustrations became the visual counterpart to his Yiddish stories, capturing the soul of a vanished world.
-Lieblich's work moved beyond illustration to become a standalone celebration of Jewish life, spirituality, and memory, ensuring that the culture she cherished was remembered not with sorrow, but with luminous color and hope.
+Irene Lieblich's paintings and illustrations became the visual counterpart to Nobel laureate Isaac Bashevis Singer's Yiddish stories, capturing the soul of a vanished world.
+Born in Poland, she endured the Holocaust, an experience that infused her work with profound emotional depth.
+After the war, she rebuilt her life in the United States, where her distinctive, colorful style—often compared to Marc Chagall—caught Singer's attention.
+Lieblich's work moved beyond illustration to become a standalone celebration of Jewish life, spirituality, and memory, ensuring that the culture she cherished was remembered with luminous color and hope.

 1901–1927